EbolaEmperor/Introduction-to-OT/talk.md

 ### Page 10

 When the cost function is chosen to be the Euclidiean distance, we can derive the dynamic formulation as the equation $(14)$.
 The optimization objective function represents the energy cost through the mass-transfer process.
-The mass and the velocity should satisfy the consercation of mass formila, namely the equation $(15)$.
+The mass and the velocity should satisfy the conservation of mass formula, namely the equation $(15)$.

 The dynamic formulation provides us with a new perspective.
 We can use this formulation to compute intermediate results at any instant conveniently.
 And there are some optimization methods designed to solve the dynamic formulation with the discretilization technique.